Unity ceremonies and gift-giving in wedding ceremonies

 You have the option to blow out the individual candles to represent the end of your old life and the transition to a new stage.
 Or you can leave the separate candles burning, to represent that whilst you are sharing your lives, you remain separate people, with your own unique identities.

 A sand-layering is lovely symbolic way to represent how separate individuals come together to make a couple, or by extension how individuals contribute to the whole family.
 It is also lots of fun for children to get involved.

 First you choose some coloured sand – one colour for each person you want to include.
 The coloured sand represents each person as an individual – their own unique set of talents, experiences, and potential.
 The sand is poured in layers of distinct colours.
 Or by pouring at the same time, you can create a layer in which all colours are mixed together.
 Once the sand has been poured into a vase, the different coloured grains could never be separated again.
 And this beautifully represents the permanent union of the marriage, and/or the family unit.

 You can buy special glassware with stoppered necks, so that the layered sand is a lovely decorative memento to keep.
 You might even choose to have the vase engraved ahead of time with your names and the date of your wedding.

 Pouring coloured liquids together is an alternative option with the same symbolic meaning.

-Both the simplicity of giving gifts with meaning, and these visually impactful unity ceremonies offer some great opportunities to create a memorable and meaningful moment in your wedding ceremony.
-And if you’re still interested in more ideas, my final blog post of this series (coming soon) will feature even more creative ideas.
+In summary, either the simplicity of giving gifts with meaning, or the visually impactful unity ceremonies described above, offer great opportunities to create a memorable and meaningful moment in your wedding ceremony.
+And if you’re still interested in more ideas, READ ON for my final blog post of this series with even more creative ideas.